 The cost of assembly and test is directly proportional to the length of time it takes to assemble and test a product, which is why our designer work with you to determine the path forward.
 Lowering final product cost tends to require more design effort upfront, but is there a return on investment for doing so?
 Our business unit leaders and project managers in the Planning team can also support you in navigating this space.

 An often left out detail of overall design philosophy is the post product launch serviceability needs.
+Is the design to be field serviceable?
+Retuned to a central location?
+Throwaway/written off?

 Determining this strategy as input to the design is important to provide guidance to design teams on how to approach the assembly of the design – access points, change out features and connections, size/cost of materials, special field tools (calibration, alignment, etc.)

+Production cost can increase dramatically through technology choices for custom part construction.
 For example, machining a block of material down to a small item generates a tremendous of waste in terms of material and processing costs.
+Optimizing designs for efficient use of material is second nature to Invetech’s design team.

 Utilizing fabrication techniques such as welded frames, castings, extrusions (use of standard off the shelf framing types) and the like, the Invetech team works with you to create the solution for your application.